Searchbreed

 Staffordshire Bull Terriers need minimal grooming — weekly brushing and occasional baths are enough.
 Their short coat is low-maintenance day-to-day.

-Muscular terrier. ~800-1,100 kcal/day.
-Muscle maintenance needs quality protein.
+Muscular terrier.
+Calorie needs vary with size, sex, and activity; muscle maintenance needs quality protein.
 Key nutrients to look for: high-quality protein, omega-3, glucosamine.

 Staffordshire Bull Terriers are generally suitable for first-time owners with basic commitment.
 They're brave, tenacious, affectionate.
 Plan for consistent training from day one.